Why Do I Keep Biting My Cheek: Is It Anxiety?

 Although BFRB disorder may be similar to obsessive-compulsive disorder (OCD), they are not the same.
 People with BFRB might pull their hair, pick their skin, or bite their cheek compulsively to relieve feelings of tension or discomfort.
 In contrast, those with OCD carry out their repetitive behaviors, like hand washing or checking things, because of unwanted thoughts that make them feel as though something bad will happen if they don't perform these actions.

-Chronic cheek biting as a symptom of anxiety
+Unconscious cheek biting as a symptom of anxiety and stress

 Some of your habits may be the result of an undiagnosed or misunderstood anxiety disorder.
 Difficulty staying or falling asleep, nightmares, dizziness, headaches, light-headedness, shooting pain, numbness, and tingling can be a few physical symptoms that are sometimes overlooked or mischaracterized.